dsl-logo

 Top Velocity credit card for business customers

-American Express Velocity Business Card This is not a particularly competitive field, but nonetheless the American Express Velocity Business Card represents decent value for business customers looking to earn Velocity points.
-The highlights are the bonus sign up offer (120,000 when you apply, are approved and spend $3k on eligible purchases on your new Card within 2 months of approval – new Amex Card Members only, T&Cs apply), plus the ongoing points earn rate.
-You can get 1 Velocity point per $1 on eligible everyday business spend, 2 points per $1 spent on travel with Virgin Australia, and 0.5 per $1 on ATO and government spend.
-The annual card fee is $249.
+American Express Velocity Business Card This is not a particularly competitive field, but nonetheless the American Express Velocity Business Card represents good value for business customers looking to earn Velocity points.
+The highlights include 1 Velocity point per $1 of eligible everyday business spend, with 2 points per $1 spent on travel with Virgin Australia, and 0.5 per $1 on ATO and government spend.
+For a limited time, there's also a bonus sign up points offer of 120,000 Velocity Points (subject to min spend $3k in first 2 months, offer ends 13 January 2026, T&Cs apply, new Amex Card Members only^).
+The annual card fee is pretty reasonable at $249.

 Note: There are no genuinely low rate credit cards with Velocity points, so we have excluded that as a category for comparison.